 A company that wants to convert audio to text needs a transcriptionist.

-Now that you know the difference between a typist, stenographer, and a transcriptionist, you may have determined you need a transcriptionist.
+Now that you know the difference between a typist, a stenographer, and a transcriptionist, you may have determined you need a transcriptionist.

 Why Hire a Transcriptionist?